CharlesB91/harry-potter-quiz/README.md

 ### Start Button & Instructions Button

 - For this area there are two highly distinctive buttons which are to start the game & also for instructions.
-- "I solemnly swear that i am up to no good" is a famous quote used in the film/books which is contained in the start button.
+- "I solemnly swear that I am up to no good" is a famous quote used in the film/books which is contained in the start button.
-- The instruction button is also included which will open a modal window with info on how to play the game.
+- The instruction button also included opens a modal window with info on how to play the game.
 - Finally contrasting colours were chosen to make these buttons stand out which match the Harry Potter text.

 ![Start&Instruction-Button](https://github.com/CharlesB91/harry-potter-quiz/blob/master/assets/images/readme-img/font-buttons.PNG)